IntelLabs/nlp-architect/doc/source/api.rst

 API
 ###

-This API documentation covers each model within the Intel AI NLP Architect.
+This API documentation covers each model within NLP Architect.
 Most modules have a corresponding user guide section that introduces the main concepts.
 See this API for specific function definitions.